 When: Typically the last week of November to the first week of January, 5:30 to 9 p.m.

 Seattle Center is a lovely place to enjoy the holiday atmosphere.
 Parts of Seattle Center have Christmas lights galore, while the Armory and Fisher Pavilion both host a number of free Christmas performances.
 Also at the Armory, a huge miniature town with trains and moving characters is set up.
 And as a special bonus—there’s an ice skating rink!

 When: Typically the last week of November to the first week of January

 08 of 09

-This unique lights display allowed you to ride the rides at Wild Waves Theme Park, visit Santa or catch a show.
+This unique lights display allows you to ride the rides at Wild Waves Theme Park, visit Santa, or catch a show.
 The entire theme park is decked out in lights, making this perfect for families with kids who enjoy a ride or two with their holiday fun.

 Where: Wild Waves, 36201 Enchanted Parkway, Federal Way